A man with a beard popping his head out from in front of a computer.

 • The entire online process is in Thai.

 • All company shareholders need to have an account on the DBD E-Registration website.
-And this can be a big hassle to set it up even for Thais.
+And this can be a big hassle to set up, even for Thais.

 Procedure After Registering the Company

-The process doesn’t end once you register the company with the Department of Business Development; there are still other steps you need to complete.
+The process doesn’t end once you register the company with the Department of Business Development; there are still other steps you need to complete including:

 It’s advisable to complete all of them within 3 months after setting up the company.
 Otherwise, you will need to contact the DBD again to obtain a new set of business registration certificates.